PatrickHechler/primitive-code/README.md

 * `ERR_OUT_OF_RANGE` : indicates that some value was outside of the allowed range
     * value: `14`
     * this error value indicates that some value was outside of the allowed range
+* `ERR_FOLDER_NOT_EMPTY` : indicates that the operation was canceled, because only empty folders can be deleted
+    * value: `15`
+    * this error value indicates that the operation was canceled, because only empty folders can be deleted
+    * this error will occur, when a non empty folder is tried to be deleted
 * `UNMODIFIABLE_FLAGS` : element flags that can not be modified
     * value: `UHEX-000000FF`
     * these flags can not be modified after an element was created